EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 >
 > **BC directs.
 Providers present.
 Renderers render.
 Assets remain theirs.**

-Stadium/ Colloseum models are optional.
-2d Sprites receive a 4 way sprite view treatment for voxel arenas.
-Battle Cinematics is designed to make the presentation you already use look intentional from a moving cinematic camera as long as a 3d or voxel battle environment is provided regardless of sprite/model representations.
+Stadium models are optional.
+Battle Cinematics is designed to make the presentation you already use look intentional from a moving cinematic camera.

 **Quick links:** [Compatibility chart](#compatibility) · [CBE 2.0 setup](#validated-cbe-20--colosseum-overhaul-configuration) · [Using BC](#using-battle-cinematics) · [Installation](#installation)